arc80/plywood/base/docs/DirectoryStructure.md

 The `data` directory, located immediately below the workspace root, can be seen as a local cache of transient data.
 It contains build folders, file downloads, and any other kind of data that is generated or required by Plywood apps.
 The `data` folder is excluded from Plywood's main Git repository.

-In theory, you could delete the entire `data` directory at any time and get it back by running PlyTool commands and/or other applications.
+In theory, you could delete the entire `data` directory at any time and get it back by running Crowbar commands and/or other applications.

 <% member build %>

 The `data/build` directory is reserved for Plywood build folders.
 Each build folder contains a special file, `info.pylon`, that contains information about the build folder.
-Each time you create a build folder, add a [root target](KeyConcepts#targets) or select an [extern provider](KeyConcepts#extern-providers) using PlyTool, it modifies one of these `info.pylon` files.
+Each time you create a build folder, add a [root target](KeyConcepts#targets) or select an [extern provider](KeyConcepts#extern-providers) using Crowbar, it modifies one of these `info.pylon` files.

 <% member extern %>